eledup/python-challenge/README.md

 PyBank - compares profits and losses across months, including total profit, average change and greatest increase and decrease

-PyPoll - compares votes cast for different candidates and declares the eventual winner
+PyPoll - compares votes cast for different candidates and declares the winner